Leonard Cheshire: Cheshire as officer

 Cheshire was resolute when dealing with any pilot or crew member in his squadron who would not fly missions.
 Lack of Moral Fibre might show up as a member feigning illness, frequent early returns with technical problems, or flying over the North Sea and dropping bombs into the ocean, then flying about till the time of return was about right.
 Though a brilliant and sympathetic leader, he later wrote "I was ruthless with LMF.
 I had to be.
 We were airmen, not psychiatrists.
 Of course we had concern for any individual whose internal tensions meant that he could no longer go on, but there was a worry that one really frightened man could affect others around him."
 Cheshire would take a crew member with confidence problems aboard his own aircraft till they sorted things out, but pilots he transferred out immediately.

-Cheshire was soft-spoken, very considerate, thoughtful, unconventional in his thinking, unorthodox, independent minded and no great respecter of authority.
+Cheshire was no great respecter of authority.
 On one mission near the end of his tour with 35 Squadron he looked at the route map to the target and noted there would be a great deal of flak over the chosen flight path.
-Said Cheshire wryly "We took a different route."
+Asked afterwards about their flight, Cheshire wryly replied "We took a different route."
+Soft-spoken, considerate and thoughtful, he was also unorthodox, independently minded and unconventional in his thinking.
 He was both the youngest group captain in the service and the most decorated.
 Historian Max Hastings wrote: "Cheshire was a legend in Bomber Command, a remarkable man with an almost mystical air about him, as if he somehow inhabited a different planet from those about him, but without affectation or pretension."
 Said Flight Sergeant Tom Gallantry, DFC, who served under Cheshire in 76 Squadron: "I felt at the time, and I have always felt, that it was an honour to be a member of his squadron.
 Everyone felt the same way about him.
 Air crew... ground crew.
 He was a terrific character."